 Retailers now have to track customer journeys across online and offline touchpoints, analyze customer behavior, and provide personalized experiences, making retail analytics more challenging than ever before.
 Customer-centric analytics allows businesses to understand preferences, anticipate needs, and deliver tailored offerings and this is giving rise to Customer 360 which we will discuss later.

-Components of Retail Analytics
+Components of Retail Analytics, various KPI and Metrics

 Retail analytics is like solving a puzzle using information from a store.
 We collect data about sales, customers, and other things.
 Then we look at the data to find patterns and understand how things are going.
 This helps us make smart decisions about prices, what to sell, and how to make customers happy.
 This also helps us to achieve what we call Customer 360.
 There are four main steps to retail analytics before you even begin with Data Analytics.